soverenio/docs/docs/source/getting-started/integration-options.rst

    If you're interested in other protocols or data formats, please contact us at support@soveren.io

-When integrated, Soveren gateway interacts with Soveren cloud where you can see metrics, analytics and gateway status.
+When integrated, Soveren gateway interacts with Soveren cloud and the user the following way:

 .. image:: ../images/architecture/interaction-simplified.jpg
    :width: 900